mmbman/Katagiri/1988-08-03-Depending-on-the-Dharma.md

 Okay, I correct it: M-O-A-N. Alright?
 M-O-A-N, moaning.

-**Someone:** [Moaning] has a connotation usually of... a really forward kind of expression of pain, but moan and groan.
+**Someone:** [Moaning] has a connotation usually of... a really forward kind of expression of pain, [like] moan and groan.
 What’s the word?
 Complaining.
 “Moaning” has a connotation of “complaining”.
 Do you mean it like that?

 **Someone:** [Not always.]

-**Someone:** The deep moan of the world, Roshi talks about.
+**Someone:** Roshi talks about “the deep moan of the world.”

 **Someone:** When you talk about Kanzeon, you know, hearing the cry or the moaning of the world.

-**Katagiri Roshi:** That’s why Kanzeon is called sometimes fearlessness; a symbol of fearlessness.
-Because Kanzeon, Avalokiteshvara, understands human deep cry.
+**Katagiri Roshi:** That’s why Kanzeon is called sometimes *fearlessness*; a symbol of fearlessness.
+Because Kanzeon, Avalokiteshvara, understands the human deep cry.
 Very deep.

-It’s not the usual sadness.
-It’s kind of original flavor everyone has.
+It’s not the usual sadness; it’s kind of the original flavor everyone has.
 Tree, birds... trees and birds express [it] very straightforwardly, but only human being are a little bit complicated. *[He laughs a little.]* Not straightforward like trees, birds.

 For instance, a tree dies very directly and straightforwardly; nothing to say.
 But when a human being dies, well, [it’s] not straightforward, not [open].
-We know we should, but we don’t want [it].
+We know we should [be that way], but we don’t want [it].
 So this kind of moaning always happens; that’s why moaning is created, constantly.

-So, that’s [why] Avalokiteshvara can have a great ear to listen to that deep crying.

-And then, only the presence of Avalokiteshvara makes you relieved completely.
+So, that’s [that] Avalokiteshvara can have a great ear to listen to that deep crying, and then only the presence of Avalokiteshvara makes you relieved completely.
 Like my experience being with my teachers: I felt relief.
-I don’t know what it is, but when I went back to the temple, I felt anyway relief, peaceful.
+I don’t know what it is, but when I went back to the temple, I felt relief; peaceful.

-#### 51:10

 **Question:** Hojo-san?
 Did you feel relief from that deep sadness, from that moaning?

 **Katagiri Roshi:** Uh... yes.
 If you pay attention constantly, someday it turns into compassion, kindness, which you can share.
-If you share your deep cry with the people, you cannot share the deep cry with the people.
-When you try to share it, naturally deep cry turns into compassion.
+If you share your deep cry with the people, you cannot share the deep cry with the people: when you try to share it, naturally the deep cry turns into compassion.
 That is natural.
 That's why you have to understand very deeply how minutely consciousness is vibrated to separate, always separate.
-That is what we constantly.
-So very naturally we have a gap between.
+That is what we constantly [do]; so very naturally we have a gap between.

-[Recently] we went to discuss about Christianity and Buddhism.
-No matter how long we discussed and no matter how long practically we shake hands with each other between Buddhism and Christianity – still there is a wall.
-And then Christianity and Buddhist are always suffering: “How can I get one?
+[Recently] we went to discuss about Christianity and Buddhism [at a conference].
+No matter how long we discuss, and no matter how long practically we shake hands with each other between Buddhism and Christianity, still there is a wall.
+And then Christian and Buddhist are always suffering: “How can I get *one*?
 How can I be united?”
 We should suffer.
 How?
 Day to day.
-So day to day, every year we have to meet, and useless discussion should be going. *[Someone laughs quietly.]*
+So day to day, every year we have to meet, and useless discussion should be ongoing. *[Quiet laughter.]*

 And then the discussion is a kind of a bridge, okay?
 You should remember [this].
 Discussion, words, and the meeting is a bridge, a practical bridge.

-But there are many kinds of bridge: short bridge, middle size of bridge, long bridge, very short. *[He laughs.]* I think Buddhist practice is you should make the *shortest* bridge, and then you can share your life.
-While you are caught by the concept or ideas or your understanding, bridge is longer and longer.
+But there are many kinds of bridge: short bridge, middle size of bridge, long bridge, very short. *[He laughs.]* I think Buddhist practice is that you should make the *shortest* bridge, and then you can share your life.
+While you are caught by the concept or ideas or your understanding, bridge [becomes] longer and longer.
 Discussion makes the bridge longer and longer and longer, constantly. *[He laughs.]* How do you make it shorter, simple?
-Meet together; talk.
-That's it.
-And practice: meet zazen; sit there.
-With full concentration, wholeheartedness, and then you become Buddha.
+Meet together, talk; that's it.
+And practice: meet zazen, sit there with full concentration, wholeheartedness.
+And then you become buddha.

-When you become Buddha, you are Buddha, I am Buddha, and then become one.
+When you become buddha, you are buddha, I am buddha, and then become one.
 That's why Tozan Zen Master was asked by a monk, "What is real Buddha beyond the three categories of perspective on Buddha?"
-Dharmakaya, Nirmanakaya, Sambhogakaya.
-What is true Buddha?
-Then [Tozan] said, "Now, here, am I wholehearted." *Whole-hearted* is very serious, but soft, very flexible.
-But wholehearted, that flexibility and very serious life come together [and are working] together.
+Dharmakaya, Nirmanakaya, Sambhogakaya [are the three]; what is true Buddha?
+Then [Tozan] said, "Now, here, am I wholehearted."

+*Whole-hearted* is very serious, but soft, very flexible.
+But [in wholeheartedness] that flexibility and very serious life come together [and are working] together.
 That is *wholehearted*.
-And then, that is the best way to make the bridge shortest.
+And then that is the best way to make the bridge shortest.
 Immediately there is communion, spiritual communion, between the Buddha and you, universe and you.

 That is the Zen way.